HL7/davinci-epdx/source/pages/index.md

 See the [Table of Contents](toc.html) for more information.

 #### Latest Changes
+- Changed definition of SMART-on-FHIR write to Provider EMR to support graceful degradation of capability for written data -  section 6-6-3
 - Fixed link from Section 3.3 to 2.8
 - Change Section Number format to fix links from Table of Contents
 - Number sections for easier reference during comment period